kolioaris/kolioaris/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on NEVERSTOP Discord Bot
+- 🔭 I’m currently working on Pixello (Social Media App)
-- 🌱 I’m currently learning DISCORD.JS
+- 🌱 I’m currently learning React
 - 📫 How to reach me: kolioarisyt on Discord
 - ⚡ Fun fact: I like coding